 A – Approach with Empathy – “I know you are going through some things at home, it seems to be affecting how tolerant you are with the pupils.
 I want to support you and make sure it doesn’t affect how people see you.”

 R – Realign expectations and values so you can make a clear plan to improve the situation.
 Don’t be tempted to work harder yourself or give other team members more work i.e more break duties or working with the most challenging pupils.
 Be clear with what you can do to support, remind them of expectations.

 These can often be the easiest to have as you are not yet forming a judgement.
 They can also be the easiest for the person you are having them with to misinterpret.
 They may interpret poorly worded curious questions as criticism.
 On the flipside they can be fun and you will often learn things.
 I tend to use this for lesson observation or learning walk follow ups.
 It’s not my class, I am not an expert in those pupils so I need to ask questions not presume.

 Tell me more about why….

 I’m really interested in how you have developed this…

 I was curious about how the pupils respond to…

-I hope you have enjoyed reading about leading effective courageous, curious and coaching conversations.
+I hope you have enjoyed reading about leading effective courageous, curious, coaching and difficult conversations.